 In conjunction with the exhibition Wild Life: Elizabeth Murray & Jessi Reaves, Musiqa proudly presents a special virtual concert inspired by the work of Elizabeth Murray and Jessi Reaves.
-The program will include new works for string quartets, commissioned by Musiqa and composed by Musiqa’s 2020 Emerging Composer Fellow Nicky Sohn and 2020 Emerging Composer Competition winner Tianyi Wang.
+The program will include new works for string quartets, commissioned by Musiqa.
+Burning will be premiering and is a work composed by Musiqa’s 2020 Emerging Composer Fellow Nicky Sohn, the second work is Axiom by Houston composer Karl Blench.

 About Nicky Sohn